-Independent Auditors' Report Management's Discussion and Analysis Government-wide Financial Statements: Statement of Net Position-June 30, 2013 Statement of Net Position-June 30, 2012 Statement of Activities-for the year ended June 30, 2013 Statement of Activities-for the year ended June 30, 2012 Fund Financial Statements: Governmental Funds-Balance Sheet-June 30, 2013.
-Governmental Funds-Balance Sheet-June 30, 2012.
-Reconciliation of the Balance Sheet of Governmental Funds to the Statement of Net Assets- June 30, 2013 Reconciliation of the Balance Sheet of Governmental Funds to the Statement of Net Assets- June 30, 2012 Governmental Funds-Statement of Revenues, Expenditures, and Changes in Fund Balances- for the year ended June 30, 2013 Governmental Funds-Statement of Revenues, Expenditures, and Changes in Fund Balances- for the year ended June 30, 2012 Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities-for the year ended June 30, 2013 •• Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities-for the year ended June 30, 2012 •• and Actual-for the year ended June 30, 2013 General Fund-Statement of Revenues, Expenditures, and Changes in Fund Balance-Budget and Actual-for the year ended June 30, 2012 Fiduciary Funds-Statement of Fiduciary Net Position-June 30, 2013.
-Fiduciary Funds-Statement of Fiduciary Net Position-June 30, 2012.
-Fiduciary Funds-Statement of Changes in Fiduciary Net Position-for the year ended June 30, 2013 Fiduciary Funds-Statement of Changes in Fiduciary Net Position-for the year ended June 30, 2012 Component Units-Statement of Net Position-June 30, 2013 Component Units-Statement of Net Position-June 30, 2012 Component Units-Statement of Activities-for the year ended June 30, 2013 Component Units-Statement of Activities-for the year ended June 30, 2012 Notes to Financial Statements: A. Summary of Significant Accounting Policies B. Reconciliation of Government-wide and Fund Financial Statements.
-C. Stewardship, Compliance, and Accountability D. Detailed Notes on All Funds E. Other Information E. Oulei information • REQUIRED SUPPLEMENTARY INFORMATION-PART II-B A. Schedule of Pension Funding Progress.
-B. Schedule of Employer Contributions - C. Schedule of Funding Progress for the New York City Other Postemployment Benefits Plan ]
+Independent Auditors' Report Management's Discussion and Analysis Government-wide Financial Statements: Statement of Net Position-June 30, 2013B-33 Statement of Net Position-June 30, 2012 Statement of Activities-for the year ended June 30, 2013 Statement of Activities-for the year ended June 30, 2012 Fund Financial Statements: Governmental Funds-Balance Sheet-June 30, 2013 Governmental Funds-Balance Sheet-June 30, 2012 Reconciliation of the Balance Sheet of Governmental Funds to the Statement of Net Assets- June 30, 2013 Reconciliation of the Balance Sheet of Governmental Funds to the Statement of Net Assets- June 30, 2012 Governmental Funds-Statement of Revenues, Expenditures, and Changes in Fund Balances- for the year ended June 30, 2013 B-4 Governmental Funds-Statement of Revenues, Expenditures, and Changes in Fund Balances- for the year ended June 30, 2012 B-42 Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities-for the year ended June 30, 2013 Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities-for the year ended June 30, 2012 General Fund-Statement of Revenues, Expenditures, and Changes in Fund Balance-Budget and Actual-for the year ended June 30, 2013 B-4: General Fund-Statement of Revenues, Expenditures, and Changes in Fund Balance-Budget and Actual-for the year ended June 30, 2012 Fiduciary Funds-Statement of Fiduciary Net Position-June 30, 2013 Fiduciary Funds-Statement of Fiduciary Net Position-June 30, 2012 Fiduciary Funds-Statement of Changes in Fiduciary Net Position-for the year ended June 30, 2013 B-49 Fiduciary Funds-Statement of Changes in Fiduciary Net Position-for the year ended June 30, 2012 B-50 Component Units-Statement of Net Position-June 30, 2013.
+Component Units-Statement of Net Position-June 30, 2012.
+Component Units-Statement of Activities-for the year ended June 30, 2013 Component Units-Statement of Activities-for the year ended June 30, 2012 Notes to Financial Statements: A. Summary of Significant Accounting Policies B-55 B. Reconciliation of Government-wide and Fund Financial Statements C. Stewardship, Compliance, and Accountability D. Detailed Notes on All Funds E. Other Information B-9: D-5.
+REQUIRED SUPPLEMENTARY INFORMATION-PART II-B The Court of the C A. Schedule of Pension Funding Progress B. Schedule of Employer Contributions 6.
+Seneration of Funding Progress for the New York City Other Postemployment benefits Fram SCHEDULE OF FUNDS HELD IN TRUST-PART III-B Pension and Other Employee Benefit Trust Funds B-12